 There is conflicting information available on the merits of unrefined coconut oil but, of course, it is up to each individual to make their own informed decision.

-Interestingly, this article from the NHS in March 2014 show that they are reconsidering their view on saturated fats:
+Interestingly, this article here from the NHS in March 2014, shows that they are reconsidering their view on saturated fats.

 There is no set amount of coconut oil to use on a daily basis.
-The general guide is 1 -3 tablespoons (14ml - 42ml) per day as a reaplacement for processed oils and as part of a balanced diet, which also includes daily exercise.
+The general guide is 1 -3 tablespoons (14ml - 42ml) per day as a replacement for processed oils and as part of a balanced diet, which also includes daily exercise.